ghassani/openpst/docs/sahara.md

 Available on the following known USB interfaces:

 - Qualcomm HS-USB QDLoader 9008.
 This USB interface has a vendor ID of 05c6 (Qualcomm) and product id of 9006.
-- LGE AndroidNet USB Serial Port.
-This USB interface has a vendor ID of 1004 (LG) and product id 61A1.

-### Memory Debug

-Memory debug mode is available on 9006 port

 ### Known Linux Problems